ChrisPapp/DataBase/README.md

-# DataBase
+#DataBase
-Assignment for the Programming course of the Department of Management Science and Technology of the Athens University of Econimoics and Business
+Assignment for the Programming II course
+Department of Management Science and Technology - Athens University of Economics & Business

+For full documentation please visit the following website: https://nmagoulis.github.io/bitsplease_documentation/